stuartofmt/DuetLapse/README.md

   e.g. kill -2 <pid>

- - Added configurable directory for the resultant video.   -basedir  <absolute path without trailing / >  the default is ~
+ - Added configurable directory for the resultant video.   -basedir  <absolute path without trailing / >  the default is ~ e.g. -basedir /home/pi/Lapse

  - Added ability to extend the end of the video by repeating the last frame -extratime n in seconds default is 0

+ - Changed from print commands to logging option   -logtype [console, file, both] default is both.
+If console then only written to the console.
+If file or both then a logfile is written to basedir with the name DuelLapse.log  If both then written to the console and the logfile.
+Messages are prefixed by the ip address set by -duet.
+This is to distinguish between printers if multiple are used (see also -instances (below)

+ - added a switch for inhibiting multiple instances -instances [single, oneip, many] default is single.
+If single then the highlander principle applies.
+If oneip then only one instance per duet ip address (set by the -duet ip address).
+If many then it's the wild west.

 # ORIGINAL follows